Nickko04/Nickko04/README.md

 Nickko04/Nickko04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+adding codility peculiar question answers to support the devs

+there are n numbered from 0 to n-1 playing a game . the k th person is assigned the letter s[k].,,,,,